vim-add-ons/shell-auto-popmenu/README.md

 " If you don't like the default from-single character completing let g:apc_min_length = 2

-" If you want only TAB completing (auto auto pop-menu) let g:apc_enable_auto_popmenu = 0
+" If you want only TAB completing (no auto pop-menu) let g:apc_enable_auto_popmenu = 0
 ```